 Individual annual membership is £56 a year, joint membership is £89 a year and child membership (3-16 years) is £25 a year.
 There are no senior discounts.

-However if you click on Historic Houses and then enter our unique code STEW05 at ‘Add discount code’, you will receive a £5 discount.
+Special offer: If you click on Historic Houses and then enter our unique code STEW05 at ‘Add discount code’, you will receive a £5 discount.
 This also applies if you wish to give annual membership as a gift.

 This charity works to preserve and protect the coastline, countryside and buildings of England, Wales and Northern Ireland.
 It owns over 200 historic stately homes, many with fine gardens and extensive parklands, such as Belton House, Lyme Park and Cragside.
 Members also have free access to National Trust for Scotland sites.